 Creating a Makefile Project

 The output file that you specify in the project has no effect on the name that the build script generates; it declares only an intention.
+Your makefile still controls the build process and specifies the build targets.

 To create a Makefile project